 Flowers have two types of florets - ray and disc.
 The ray florets can be white or pale blue as shown here, - in sun they are usually blue.
 These usually number 10 to 16 and are pistillate (fertile).
 The ray florets surround 10 to 15 pale yellow, tubular, disc florets which, like most asters of this genus, turn reddish at maturity.
 These are bisexual and fertile.
-The floret throat has five triangular lobes which open erect to slightly spreading.
+The disc floret throat has five triangular lobes which open erect to slightly spreading.
 The anthers of the 5 stamens surround and are appressed to the style, which has appendages at its tip.
-The style is exserted from the corolla throat when the floret opens.
+The style and stamens are exserted from the corolla throat when the floret opens.
 The heads are 1/2 - 3/4 inch wide.
 Each head has a short stalk (a peduncle).
-Above the leafy bracts on the flower stalks and surrounding the head, are 4 to 6 series of phyllaries that are unequal in size, linear to oblong is shape, whitish on the margins with a central green stripe that ends in a somewhat diamond shape.
+Above the leafy bracts on each flower stalk and surrounding the head, are 4 to 6 series of phyllaries that are unequal in size, linear to oblong is shape, whitish on the margins with a central green stripe that ends in a somewhat diamond shape.

 Seeds are a dry 4 to 5 nerved cypsela, 2 to 2.5 mm long, with tufts of white or rosy tinged pappus for wind dispersal.
 Seeds require 60 days of cold stratification for germination.

 Habitat: The root system has rhizomes with many fibrous roots.
 Plants either form clumps or small colonies.
 The plant prefers light shade with partial sun, moderate moisture, rich soils, such as found in open woods or wood edges.